 Magic white powder

-I immediately reached for the bicarbonate of soda (baking soda).
-If I had remembered to sprinkle some of this magical powder into the bins before I put in new liners, they wouldn’t have been so smelly.
-I have done that now!
+Have you ever walked into your kitchen on a hot day to the smell of nasty stuff fermenting in your bin?
+When this happens I immediately reach for the bicarbonate of soda (baking soda).
+If I remember to sprinkle some of this magical powder into the bins before I put in new liners, they don’t get so smelly.

 I use wood pellets in the cat litter tray as it is better at absorbing smells, but I also sprinkle baking soda in the bottom of the tray.
 It makes a huge difference.